antonio-f/face_detection/README.md

 # Easy Face Detection with OpenCV

-Face Detection in a few lines of code using Python and OpenCV.
+Face Detection in just a few lines of code using Python and OpenCV.

 Dependencies: opencv-python.